will-bank/datadog-tracing/README.md

 ## Inspiration

-This lib was highly inspired on [datadog-tracing](https://github.com/will-bank/datadog-tracing), which is also a glue between tracing + opentelemtry + datadog.
+This lib was highly inspired on [ddtrace](https://github.com/Validus-Risk-Management/ddtrace) crate, which is also a glue between tracing + opentelemetry + datadog.
-The main difference is that it exportes using the opentelemetry_otlp exporter, and this one uses opentelemetry_datadog, so there is no need to configure your datadog agent to receive traces via OTLP and the default datadog APM works as expected!
+The **main difference** is that it exportes using the `opentelemetry_otlp` exporter, and this one uses `opentelemetry_datadog`, so there is no need to configure your datadog agent to receive traces via OTLP and the default datadog APM works as expected!